5jt/dyalog-cookbook/manuscript/09_testing.md

 Notes:

 * First we make sure that there are no CSV files in `∆Path`.
-* Then we call the EXE and pass the filename of "Ulysses" as a command line parameter.
+* Then we call the EXE and pass the filename of "ulysses" as a command line parameter.
 * We check the return code and jump to `∆TidyUp` in case it's not what we expect.
-* We then check whether there is now a file "Ulysses.cvs" in `∆Path`.
+* We then check whether there is now a file "ulysses.cvs" in `∆Path`.
 * Finally we clean up and delete (again) all CSV files in `∆Path`.

 Let's run our new test case: